Railway electrification: Fourth rail

-The London Underground in England is one of few networks that uses a four-rail system.
-The additional rail carries the electrical return that, on third-rail and overhead networks, is provided by the running rails.
+In four-rail systems, the additional rail carries the electrical return that, on third-rail and overhead networks, is provided by the running rails.
 On the London Underground, a top-contact third rail is beside the track, energized at +420 V DC, and a top-contact fourth rail is located centrally between the running rails at -210 V DC, which combine to provide a traction voltage of 630 V DC.
 The same system was used for Milan's earliest underground line, Milan Metro's line 1, whose more recent lines use an overhead catenary or a third rail.

 The key advantage of the four-rail system is that neither running rail carries any current.
 This scheme was introduced because of the problems of return currents, intended to be carried by the earthed (grounded) running rail, flowing through the iron tunnel linings instead.
 This can cause electrolytic damage and even arcing if the tunnel segments are not electrically bonded together.
 The problem was exacerbated because the return current also had a tendency to flow through nearby iron pipes forming the water and gas mains.
 Some of these, particularly Victorian mains that predated London's underground railways, were not constructed to carry currents and had no adequate electrical bonding between pipe segments.
 The four-rail system solves the problem.
 Although the supply has an artificially created earth point, this connection is derived by using resistors which ensures that stray earth currents are kept to manageable levels.
 Power-only rails can be mounted on strongly insulating ceramic chairs to minimise current leak, but this is not possible for running rails, which have to be seated on stronger metal chairs to carry the weight of trains.
 However, elastomeric rubber pads placed between the rails and chairs can now solve part of the problem by insulating the running rails from the current return should there be a leakage through the running rails.

 The Expo and Millennium Line of the Vancouver SkyTrain use side-contact fourth-rail systems for their 650 V DC supply.
 Both are located to the side of the train, as the space between the running rails is occupied by an aluminum plate, as part of stator of the linear induction propulsion system used on the Innovia ART system.
 While part of the SkyTrain network, the Canada Line does not use this system and instead uses more traditional motors attached to the wheels and third-rail electrification.